testcraftsman/testpool/docs/source/quickstart.rst

 Quick Start
 ===============

-Testpool clones VMs from a template VM.
-Testpool monitors each VM waiting for their management interface to be assgiend an IP address, usually through DHCP.
-Once assigned, Testpool makes the VM available for users.
-Users acquire a VM and then release it when done.
-Where Testpool replaces the VM with a fresh clone.
-Cloning VMs can take a considerable amount of time.
-Testpool manages the VMs so that acquiring VMs is immediate.
+Testpool maintains a pool of pristine VMs cloned from a template.
+Users can immediate acquire a VM, use it and then throw it away.
+Testpool then replaces discarded VMs with a fresh clone.
+Cloning VMs can take a considerable amount of time, but with a pool of VMs, acquiring a single VM is immediate.

-Normally Testpool is installed on a central server and configured to manager several hypervisors.
+Normally Testpool is installed on a central server and configured to manage several hypervisors.
 Testpool supports KVM which is required for this demonstration.

-To expedite this guide, Testpool content will be installed on the KVM hypervisor.
+To expedite this guide, Testpool content is installed on the KVM hypervisor.
 For final installation, Testpool can be installed either the hypervisor or a separate system.
 The differences will be identified during the installation steps.

 KVM Installation
 ----------------

 For this quick start guide, we'll need a single VM named test.template on the hypervisor which is off and ready to be cloned.
+When the VMs starts it must use DHCP to acquire its IP address.
 What the VM is running is not important and there are good instructions on the internet for setting up a KVM hypervisor and creating a VM.
-This section will provide references to these sites.

 For installing KVM on Ubuntu 16.04, refer to this site https://help.ubuntu.com/community/KVM/Installation.
-Once complete, you will need the following
+Once complete, you will need the following information:
-information:

   - user and password that can install VMs.
 This is the user that is part of the libvirtd and kvm groups.